Table of contents

-Growing perpetual spinach is easy and we have a few helpful tips that will assist you to grow this nutritious plant in the tropics.
+While growing perpetual spinach is fairly easy, we have a few helpful tips that will assist you to grow this nutritious plant in the tropics.

 Perpetual spinach is also known as Chard, Swiss Chard or Silverbeet.
 Furthermore, there are actually three main types of chard, white-stemmed, coloured, and perpetual.
 The perpetual variety tastes like spinach and is hence referred to as perpetual spinach.